Chomenor/ioef-cmod/cmod-readme.md

 - A setting between 0 and 1 scales to some fraction of the font size represented by 1.
 However it will not scale below the original unscaled font size.
 - A setting of 0 produces the original unscaled font size.

-## Anti Burn-in Support

-The setting "cmod_anti_burnin" can be used to fade the in-game HUD graphics, to reduce possible burn-in effects on OLED-type displays.
-Valid values range from 0 (disabled) to 1 (maximum).

 ## Download Folder Support

 The "fs_download_mode" setting can be used to customize pk3 download handling on the client.
 It supports the following values:

 - 0 (default): Pk3 files are downloaded to the normal location.
 - 1: Pk3 files are saved to the "downloads" folder within the target mod directory.
-For example, "baseq3/somefile.pk3" will be rewritten to "baseq3/downloads/somefile.pk3".
+For example, "baseEF/somefile.pk3" will be rewritten to "baseEF/downloads/somefile.pk3".
 Pk3s in the downloads folder are deprioritized compared to pk3s directly in the mod directory.
 - 2: Same as 1, but also disables loading certain less secure content (cfg files and qvm files that don't match a list of trusted mod hashes) from the downloads folder.

 A setting of 1 can help organize downloaded pk3s and reduce the chance of pk3 conflicts.
-A setting of 2 can help increase security when downloading from untrusted servers, at the expense of possible mod compatibility issues.
+A setting of 2 can help increase security when downloading from untrusted servers, but may cause mod compatibility issues.

-## Mouse Input Mode

-By default, cMod tries to use raw input mode for mouse input, which bypasses OS acceleration settings and is generally more accurate for FPS games.
-If you prefer to make the mouse input work the same as older versions of EF, try setting in_mouse_warping to 1 and restart cMod.
+## Anti Burn-in Support

+The setting "cmod_anti_burnin" can be used to fade the in-game HUD graphics, to reduce possible burn-in effects on OLED-type displays.
+Valid values range from 0 (disabled) to 1 (maximum).

 ## Crosshair Handling